Almogavars: Tactics

 Their mission consisted of exploring the land where the army was advancing, standing at forefront and flanks, harassing the enemy, attacking their garrisons by surprise and intercepting their convoys.
-They preferred to fight in open order, but if they were in trouble they could form a compact mass to fight off repeated cavalry charges, as happened against the Moors in Alcoll.
+They preferred to fight in open order, but if they were in trouble they could form a compact mass to fight off repeated cavalry charges, as happened against the Moors at Alcoll.

-Almogavars acted as light infantry and could act in collaboration with the heavy cavalry, but unlike other medieval infantry troops they did not require the support of them.
-In the mercenary companies, besides Almogavars, there were units of "knights, infantry, archers, scudars, and men guarding the weapons of galleys", each one with a specific mission and that could be coordinated in the battlefield.
+Almogavars acted as light infantry and could act in collaboration with heavy cavalry, but unlike other medieval infantry troops they did not require their support.
+In the mercenary companies, besides Almogavars, there were units of "knights, infantry, archers, scudars, and men guarding the weapons of galleys", each one with a specific mission that could be coordinated on the battlefield.
 They always retained their autonomy and were a permanent militia, because their modus vivendi consisted of making raids in enemy border territory.
-For this reason, they always carried light arms in order to move swiftly during the raids.
-These could easily last 2 or 3 days before getting to villages with decent booty.
+For this reason, they always carried light arms in order to move swiftly during the raids, which could last two or three days before getting to villages with decent booty.
 For this reason, their long marches proved their endurance, speed, and frugality.

 In the Europe of those times armoured heavy cavalry was the dominant shock force, so their tactics proved to be an innovation.
-The Almogavars were uncomfortable riding, and always fought afoot.
-Acting as light infantry, the first thing they did was throw their spears at the knights, piercing through their armor and shields from a distance, but especially fatally wounding the horses.
+The Almogavars were uncomfortable riding, and always fought on foot.
+Acting as light infantry, the first thing they did was throw their spears at the knights, piercing their armour and shields from a distance, but especially fatally wounding the horses.
 They also got into the enemy formation to cut the hocks of the animals with their heavy knives, or impaled them with spears.
 In the melee they did not hesitate to use their heavy knives or maces to disembowel horses, and when the agonized mounts collapsed they rushed at the horsemen with their knives to kill them.

 Presence in the Crown of Aragon

 The Almogavars of the Crown of Aragon (originally from Aragonese, Catalan and Valencian origins) are the best known because of their deeds and international protection, both in the Mediterranean expansion, as well as the Catalan Company, an Almogavar unit of great fame.

-They formed a numerous host, as Peter III of Aragon (1276-1285) led 15,000 of them in his expedition to Tunisia and Sicily, and they also fought in the Principality of Catalonia during the crusade against the Crown of Aragon, under the leadership of Roger of Lauria, participating in the battle of the pass of the Panizas (Coll de Panissars, in Catalan).
+They formed a numerous host, as Peter III of Aragon (1276–1285) led 15,000 of them in his expedition to Tunisia and Sicily, and they also fought in the Principality of Catalonia during the crusade against the Crown of Aragon, under the leadership of Roger of Lauria, participating in the battle of the pass of the Panizas (Coll de Panissars, in Catalan).